 Development, function, and plasticity of inhibitory GABAergic circuits.

 The balance of synaptic excitation and inhibition is thought to be critical for normal brain function and is disrupted in a variety of neuropsychiatric disorders.
 In the neocortex, this balance is maintained by an intricate dance between excitatory glutamatergic pyramidal neurons and inhibitory GABAergic interneurons.
 A major challenge to understanding the role of GABAergic inhibition is the incredible diversity of interneurons, with different subtypes defined by molecular, electrophysiological, and anatomical features corresponding to distinct functions in local microcircuits.
 In our studies, we use acute brain slice preparations to dissect the organization of GABAergic synapses and their ability to regulate postsynaptic activity.
-We have focused particularly on inhibition targeting pyramidal neuron dendrites, which influences both electrical and biochemical signaling in the postsynaptic cell.
-We are also using in vivo approaches to explore the role of different interneuron populations in the control of learning and perception.
+We have focused particularly on inhibition targeting pyramidal neuron dendrites (see below), which influences both electrical and biochemical signaling in the postsynaptic cell.
+We are also using in vivo approaches to explore the role of different interneuron populations and inhibitory synapses in the control of learning and perception.

 Cortical microcircuits underlying visually-guided behavior.